ssuryanarayanan/Qi-Docs/docs/Writing_Data_API.rst

 **Notes**
   If any individual event fails to be removed, the entire RemoveValues operation is rolled back and no events are removed.
 The streamId and index that caused the issue are included in the error response.

+  If you attempt to remove events at indexes that have no events, an exception is thrown.
+If this occurs, you can use the ‘RemoveWindowValues’ call to remove any events from a specified ‘window’ of indexes, which will not throw exceptions if no data is found.